apache/pekko/docs/src/main/paradox/split-brain-resolver.md

 Another consequence of this is that if there are unreachable nodes when starting up the cluster, before reaching this limit, the cluster may shut itself down immediately.
-This is not an issue if you start all nodes at approximately the same time or use the `akka.cluster.min-nr-of-members` to define required number of members before the leader changes member status of 'Joining' members to 'Up' You can tune the timeout after which downing decisions are made using the `stable-after` setting.
+This is not an issue if you start all nodes at approximately the same time or use the `pekko.cluster.min-nr-of-members` to define required number of members before the leader changes member status of 'Joining' members to 'Up' You can tune the timeout after which downing decisions are made using the `stable-after` setting.